dot-ASH/Target-_blank/README.md

 -   Secure and safe user experience
 -   Public profile management
 -   Posts on different Categories and genre
--   Visit, appriciate and comment on other's post
+-   Visit, appreciate and comment on other's post
 -   Create, edit or delete post
 -   Subscription on newsletter
 -   Admin panel